-Moving around the Bay of Poets by boat (traghetto) is very easy and convenient, although this means of transportation is only available between the end of March and early November.
+Moving around the Bay of Poets by boat (traghetto) is very easy, although this means of transportation is only available between the end of March and early November.
 Boats connect Portovenere, La Spezia, Lerici, Levanto and the towns of Cinque Terre except for Corniglia.
 You should check the boat schedules on navigazionegolfodeipoeti.it to make the most out of your trip.

 The Bay of Poets by Bus

 You can reach Portovenere from La Spezia with the ATC bus line 11/P, which leaves every 15 minutes and takes you on a trip that is about 35 minutes long.